Talent Development for Large Groups on a Small Budget

 Benefits for Employees

-• capitalize on development opportunities
+• Capitalize on development opportunities.

-• support personal and professional (i.e., leadership development)
+• Support personal and professional development.

 Benefits for Businesses

-• attract and retain talent
+• Enhanced ability to attract and retain talent.

-• develop an internal pool of leaders
+• The development of an internal pool of leaders to call upon when needed.

-• improve employee engagement and performance
+• Improved employee engagement and performance.

 What Makes the LSP-R Different from other Talent Assessments?

-3. Finally, the LSP-R can be easily administered online, in 25 minutes, and participants automatically receive their report upon completion.
+3. Finally, the LSP-R can be easily administered online, in only 25 minutes, and participants automatically receive their report upon completion.
 This makes the LSP-R a powerful AND practical tool for facilitating talent development, and it can easily be administered and scaled across teams and organizations.
-Perfect for developing large groups on a small budget.
+Ideal for developing large groups on a small budget.

 3. Introduce the LSP-R to your employees.
 Use an existing meeting, set a new one, or send your team an email and briefly outline what the LSP-R is and why your company has decided to use it.